Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 **1. How to submit data in an Islandora Webform**

+* The person who sets up a webform is required to specify under what conditions the webform may be used.
-* When a visitor to the Islandora repository, she will see a link to on the object view page that will launch that webform, if certain conditions are fulfilled:
+* When you visit an Islandora repository, you will be able to use that webform only if these conditions are met:
-  * 1. if the object she is viewing has properties that match the properties set by a webform.
+  * if the object you are viewing has properties that match the properties set by a webform
+    * E.g. is it a PDF? or part of a spccific collections, etc.
-  * 2. if the visitor's Drupal user role permits access to the webform.
+  * if the visitor's Drupal user role permits access to the webform
-  * 3. in come case, she must be logged in.
-* The person who set up the webform may have set it up so only authenticated users will have access to it.
+    * anonymous users may be prohibited from using a webform.
+  * If you see a link to a webform, feel free to use it.

 ***

 ![webform_12.png](/how_to_documentation/images/webform_12.png)

-* Figure 1: Object view page showing a link to the Islandora webform at the bottom of the window.
+* Figure 1: An Islandora objectpage showing a link to the Islandora webform at the bottom of the window.

 ***